m5lk3n/wyatt/README.md

 [Here's why](docs/FAQ.md), at least at this point, Wyatt is not available from an app store.

 Long story short, in a nutshell, you would need
-- a Google Maps API key,
+- to get a Google Maps API key,
 - to build the app yourself,
 - to upload the built app to your device.